Lesson Plan - Get It!

-Let's join Dr. Jo to see what she knows about volcanoes!
+Volcanoes are a truly amazing part of our world!
+Let's join Dr. Jo to see what she knows about volcanoes:

 Hike on over to the Got It? section to create your model and dive deeper into volcanoes . . . oops . . . study them more closely from afar!